What do you think of these solution?

 away; but the one thing that's never lost is your

-" (author unknown).
+sister" (author unknown).
 On the next page I made

 a pocket out the paper by cutting around the design